magentabusiness/magentabusiness.github.io/docs/trendz/connect-thingsboard.md

 layout: docwithnav-trendz
 assignees:
 - vparomskiy
-title: Connect Trendz to the ThingsBoard
+title: Connect Trendz to the IoT Hub
-description: Connect Trendz Analytics platform to the ThingsBoard
+description: Connect Trendz Analytics platform to the IoT Hub
 ---

 * TOC
 {:toc}

-## Connect to ThingsBoard
+## Connect to IoT Hub
-You can connect Trendz Analytics to the ThingsBoard Community Edition or ThingsBoard Professional Edition.
+You can connect Trendz Analytics to the IoT Hub Community Edition or IoT Hub Professional Edition.

 <br>

-By default, Trendz expects that ThingsBoard is hosted on the same instance and accessible via an URL:
+By default, Trendz expects that IoT Hub is hosted on the same instance and accessible via an URL:

  - http://localhost:9090

-If your ThingsBoard installation is hosted on another instance/port - you have to update config with correct value:
+If your IoT Hub installation is hosted on another instance/port - you have to update config with correct value:

 Open Trendz configuration file: